Steve Czaban

 Steve Czaban (pronounced ZAY-ben; born June 1, 1968) is an American sports radio personality.
-Czaban hosts The Steve Czaban Show on 97.3 The Game.
+Czaban formerly hosted The Steve Czaban Show on 97.3 The Game.
 He also formerly hosted The Steve Czaban Show on Yahoo!
 Sports Radio and formerly hosted a daily sports segment for Bob & Brian.
 He was previously featured on Fox Sports Radio.

 Early life and education

 Czaban has joked that he grew up "...on the mean streets of McLean, Virginia."
 His father was a computer-systems analyst for the United States Department of Agriculture and his mother taught elementary school.
 He attended Cooper Middle School and Langley High School before enrolling at the University of California, Santa Barbara.
 He graduated in 1990 with a B.S. in Communications and Political Science.

+Career

-Early career
+Early

 Upon graduating, Czaban served as the radio announcer for the UC Santa Barbara Gauchos' basketball and football teams in addition to hosting a local sports show on KTMS-AM 1260 in Santa Barbara, California until 1994.

 Czaban moved back to his hometown and was hired by Andy Pollin at WTEM to do updates as a part-timer for Team Tickers during Summer 1994.